 If you’re persisting data in a database, the chances are pretty high that you need a way to set up new databases for new installations and to migrate existing databases when installing an update.
 There are several ways to do that.
 The JPA specification defines a few features for that, and there are specialized tools that implement a mechanism called “version-based database migration”.

 On this page, you can find all my articles on database migrations.
-But I recommend you start with the following video.
-It's a part of a live stream that I did on my YouTube channel, and it provides a great introduction to this topic.
+But I recommend you start with the video on the right.
+It’s a part of a live stream that I did on my YouTube channel, and it provides a great introduction to this topic.

 Schema generation with JPA and Hibernate

 Hibernate and JPA provide a few features to generate your database schema or SQL scripts based on entity mappings.
 I only recommend using this approach during rapid prototyping or setting up test systems.
 It can also save you some time when you create the first version of your database scripts.